F5Networks/f5-openstack-docs/docs/guides/includes/deploy_ve_init_setup.rst

         product = OpenStack Nova
         package = 1.el7

-    If it isn't, use the command shown below to enter the appropriate information for your environment.
+    If the package information isn't present, enter the appropriate information for your environment.

+    Example:

     .. code-block:: text